eboos7/eboos7.github.io/_posts/2023-12-11-Github-Setup.md

 $ git clone personal:cotes2020/jekyll-theme-chirpy.git
 ```
 {: .nolineno }
-Notice **"personal"** is the Host name for my personal account inside of the Config folder.
+Notice **"personal"** is the Host name for my personal account inside of the config folder.

 ## Conclusion
 From now on, to ensure that our commits and pushes from each repository on the system uses the correct GitHub user — we will have to configure user.email and user.name in every repository freshly cloned or existing before.